 Version 6.5 introduces our new Spaces feature.
 Spaces allows you to organize your dashboards, visualizations, and other saved objects into meaningful categories.
 Each space is independent, so objects that exist in one space don’t clutter other spaces.

 Kibana automatically creates the “Default” space for you.
 This is where you’ll find your existing saved objects if you are upgrading from a previous version.

-Your current space is always visible in the bottom right of the Kibana navigation bar.
+Your current space is always visible in the bottom left of the Kibana navigation bar.
 You can also navigate to Spaces management UI directly from there to create a new space.
 Click the “Create space” button.